-For the purposes of this clause, the maximum building height does not apply to a chimney, mast, telecommunications infrastructure, satellite dish (not exceeding a diameter of 4m), pole, wind turbine or signal receiving or transmitting tower.
+For the purposes of this clause, the building height limit does not apply to a chimney, mast, telecommunications infrastructure, satellite dish (not exceeding a diameter of 4 m), pole, wind turbine or signal receiving or transmitting tower.
 Notwithstanding, the development is to be designed, sited and/or treated to ensure that it does not adversely impact the visual amenity of the locality, as determined by the local government.